-Species 2020 2021 2022 2023 Comments Broiler Chickens 100% 100% 100% 100% Chickens we process or source never receive added hormones, beta-adrenergic agonists or medically important antibiotics for growth promotion, like all chickens in Canada and the United States.
-Pork 97% 98% 99% 96% 99% of pork we source comes from pigs that never received medically important antibiotics or hormones for growth promotion, like all pigs in Canada and the United States.
+Species 2021 2022 2023 2024 Comments Broiler Chickens 100% 100% 100% 100% Chickens we process or source never receive added hormones, beta-adrenergic agonists or medically important antibiotics for growth promotion, like all chickens in Canada and the United States.
+Pork 98% 99% 96% 96% 99% of pork we source comes from pigs that never received medically important antibiotics or hormones for growth promotion, like all pigs in Canada and the United States.
 All pork sourced in Canada comes from pigs that never received beta-adrenergic agonists; the remaining 4% comes from countries where beta-adrenergic agonist use is unknown.
-Turkey 96% 97% 98% 99% 100% of turkey we source never receive medically important antibiotics or hormones for growth promotion, like all turkeys in Canada and the United States.
+Turkey 97% 98% 99% 99% 100% of turkey we source never receive medically important antibiotics or hormones for growth promotion, like all turkeys in Canada and the United States.
 All turkey sourced in Canada never receives beta-adrenergic agonists; the remaining 1% comes from countries where beta-adrenergic agonist use is unknown.
-Laying Hens 100% 100% 100% 100% Eggs we source come from hens that never receive added hormones or medically important antibiotics for production, like all chickens in Canada.
-Dairy 100% 100% 99% 96% 100% of dairy products we source come from cows that never receive medically important antibiotics for growth promotion, like all dairy cattle in Canada and the United States.
-All dairy products sourced in Canada come from cows that never receive recombinant bovine somatotropin for increasing milk production; the remaining 4% comes from countries where recombinant bovine somatotropin use is unknown.
+Laying Hens 100% 100% 100% 100% Eggs we source come from hens that never receive added hormones or medically important antibiotics for production, like all chickens in Canada and the United States.
+Dairy 100% 99% 96% 98% 100% of dairy products we source come from cows that never receive medically important antibiotics for growth promotion, like all dairy cattle in Canada and the United States.
+98% of dairy products come from cows that never receive recombinant bovine somatotropin for increasing milk production; the remaining 2% comes from sources where recombinant bovine somatotropin use is unknown.
 Other Species Not available Not available Not available Not available Data for beef and veal are not available.